wolfgramml/NBA-Simulator/README.md

 - Parsed txt files to get info about the team and create Team objects
 - Created matchups for each team
 - Added all players' names to associated team's txt file
+- Ensured each team has 41 home games and 41 away games